w-duffy/september-section-2-resources/7-mod/20-week/capstone-resources/README.md

 # Phase 1 - Project Approval

 ## Capstone Project Proposals
 You must submit a Project proposal and get approval from an Instructor before implementing the features.
-The deadline for all project proposals will have to be submitted by the **end of day** on Wednesday 2/19/25.
+The deadline for all project proposals will have to be submitted by the **end of day** on Thursday 2/20/25.

 If you're currently waiting for an Instructor to review your project proposal, please utilize the time appropriately and continue to be productive *(initialize your project + deploy skeleton starter, set up your GitHub repo, project kanban board, etc.)*.